Facilecomm/hashes_equal/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/hashes_equal.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/[USERNAME]/hashes_equal/blob/master/CODE_OF_CONDUCT.md).

+## Credit
+Original idea and initial version of the code by [Robert Dober](https://github.com/RobertDober).

 ## License